 I am sure you can see yourself in at least one of these three questions.
 A suggestion I give to all of my clients is to become the scientist or journalist of their own life.
 Notice what you need and then experiment with implementing it in your life.

-Don’t get caught up in expectations, just experiment with making small requests and changes in the way you handle things and notice if you’re situation begins to change.
+Don’t get caught up in expectations, just experiment with making small requests and notice if you’re situation begins to change.

 I’d love to hear about it:)